MAN95-dev/memory-game/README.md

 7. **Congratulatory modal**
     - A win modal pops up when a game is completed, congratulating the player.
-    - The win modal displays the number of stars the player won for the game they just played, as well the number of moves they made in the game, and the time it
-      took for the player to cmplete the game.
+    - The win modal displays the number of stars the player won for the game they just played, as well as the number of moves they made in the game, and the time it took for the player to complete the game.

     ![winning modal](/imgs/winning-modal.png)